apopovicius/tsdoc-gen/README.md

 This extension contributes the following settings:

-| Setting | Description # TSDoc Gen

-Generate TSDoc-style comments for your TypeScript code using smart AST-based analysis.
-Supports functions, arrow functions, classes, methods, and properties — with configurable output formatting.

-## Features

-- Generate `/** ... */` TSDoc blocks for functions, classes, and more
-- Works with both manual commands and inline `/*!` triggers
-- AST-powered — not regex or heuristics
-- Configurable: return suppression, empty param blocks, trigger keyword

-## Requirements

-No additional dependencies.
-Requires VS Code and TypeScript syntax support.

-## Extension Settings

-This extension contributes the following settings:

 | Setting                           | Description                                                              |
 | --------------------------------- | ------------------------------------------------------------------------ |
 | `tsdocGen.triggerKeyword`         | Custom trigger comment for auto-generation                               |